 If you’re a sports fan, it’s likely you’ve heard of ACL injuries when it comes to basketball, soccer, and football athletes.
 The anatomical structure we humans call our anterior cruciate ligament (ACL), the thin connective tissue in the middle of our knee, is actually called the cranial cruciate ligament (CCL) in canines.
-The CCL in dogs connects the femur (bone above the knee) to the tibia (bone below the knee).
-The top of the tibia is the tibial plateau.
-You’ve likely noticed that your dog’s knee is always bent slightly when standing.
-The ACL is always load-bearing, which can make the ligament susceptible to injury.
+So technically, when discussing this knee injury in dogs we’re talking about a CCL tear.

 Dog Knee Braces Stabilize the Knee Joint

 When it comes to dog ACL surgery alternatives, many dog owners have opted for a canine CCL brace as a cost-effective solution.
-A non-rigid brace, the Ortho Dog Cruciate Care Knee Brace stabilizes and supports the knee joint.
+The Ortho Dog Cruciate Care Knee Brace is a non-rigid brace that stabilizes and supports the knee joint.
 This can help dogs who suffer from a torn CCL or any kind of sprain or strain of the knee.

-A soft tissue injury takes about 6–10 weeks to heal with or without a brace.
-Our customers are typically dog owners who have opted out of surgery for one reason or another.
 The purpose of the knee brace is to stabilize the knee by limiting flexion and extension so that scar tissue can form a callus over the tear for healing.
-Trying the brace out first can give your dog the needed support to heal naturally.
+Orthopedic braces can help your dog get back to pain-free play time more quickly!

-Once a licensed veterinarian diagnoses your dog with a CCL tear and it is decided that surgery is the best option for your dog, there are three main orthopedic procedures to repair an ACL tear: 1.
-A lateral suture technique (aka extracapsular repair), 2.
-Tibial Plateau Leveling Osteotomy (TPLO), and 3.
-Tibial Tuberosity Advancement (TTA).
+If a veterinarian determines that surgery is the best option for your dog, there are three main orthopedic procedures to repair an ACL tear:

-All three cruciate ligament dog surgery options have their pros, cons, and risks.
-Lateral suture technique involves replacing the torn ligament with a false ligament (a single fiber plastic line called a mono-filament) on the outside of the joint.
-It can cost between $1,100-2,500.
+All three cruciate ligament tear dog surgery options have their pros, cons, and risks.
+The lateral suture technique involves replacing the torn ligament with a false ligament (a single fiber plastic line called a mono-filament) on the outside of the joint.
+It can cost between $1,100 – $2,500.

 TTA also changes the dynamics of the knee (so that the CCL is no longer necessary) by stabilizing the knee joint.
 During this surgery, a linear cut is made along the length of the front part of the tibia.
-This cut bone is advanced forward and a bone spacer is place within the space of the cut.
+This cut bone is advanced forward and a bone spacer is placed within the space of the cut.
 A stainless steel metal plate secures the bone in place.
-The approximate cost can range from $3,500-4,500.
+The approximate cost can range from $3,500 – $4,500.